SamuelDodet/Scrapping_RealEstate_Belgium/README.md

       * 44 features extract from Price to Cadastral Income (see /extract_urls/utils/needed_list.py)
 * Will create your base database containing approximately 50 000 houses(directory : /data_set/db_immoweb.csv)

-#### Updating Database

-This part is not mandatory to the next that will be to create your prediction price model but we wanted to have as much houses as possible.
-More data mean better model.
-It is also interesting to keep, on tract the evolution of pricing with such a volatile market during Covid-19 Period.

-   * Run update_main.py
-     * Will get the last id of the database in order to update it and add new houses added on the website
-      * Will stop continuous 50 id request is not responding

 <!-- ROADMAP -->
 ## Conclusion